 Electric toothbrushes are also recommended.
 They are easy to use and can remove plaque efficiently.
 Simply place the bristles of the electric brush on your gums and teeth and allow the brush to do its job, several teeth at a time.

 Daily flossing is the best way to clean between the teeth and under the gum line.
-Flossing not only helps clean these spaces, it disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bone.
+Flossing not only helps clean these spaces, but it also disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bone.

 - Take 12-16 inches (30-40cm) of dental floss and wrap it around your middle fingers, leaving about 2 inches (5cm) of floss between the hands.